realworldocaml/book/book/data-serialization/README.md

 non-empty intervals, and so if you create an interval with a lower bound above the upper bound, that will be represented by `Empty`.

-Now, let's write some tests to see how this actually works.
-Here's a test helper that takes the bounds for an interval and a list of points, and prints out the result of checking for emptiness, and classifies each point by whether it's contained in the interval.
+Now, let's demonstrate the functionality with some tests.
+First, we'll write a test helper that takes an interval and a list of points, and prints out the result of checking for emptiness, and a classification of which points are inside and outside the interval.

 ```ocaml file=examples/correct/test_interval/test_interval.ml,part=helper
 let test_interval i points =